-Braque du Bourbonnais Puppies – Before You Buy…
+Braque du Bourbonnais Puppy – Before You Get One…

 The Braque du Bourbonnais is an energetic dog.
 There is no doubt about it, if you cannot guarantee that he’ll get at least 60 minutes of intense exercise every day, you should move onto another breed.
 He is a live wire, and his brain is super intelligent, and with his working dog energy, he needs an outlet.

 If you cannot provide him with this, he will become destructive, and he will make you feel guilty about it.
 But if you can, he’s totally worth it.

 He also craves human companionship, and he hates to be left alone for any amount of time.
 If you seek an independent dog who will take himself off for a snooze and let you get on with your day, this guy is not that dog.
 Instead, he is a by your side 24/7 kinda dog.